Paratransit: Statistics

 In response to increasing ridership and costs of providing paratransit service, WMATA made two significant changes beginning in 2010: the paratransit service area was reduced from jurisdictional boundaries to the ADA requirement of within a 3/4 mile corridor of fixed-route services; and, fares were linked to WMATA's fixed route services and charged to the ADA allowable maximum of two times the fastest equivalent bus or rail fare.

 These changes helped result in the first-ever reduction in the number of year-over-year trips between 2011 and 2012.

 Annually, the Canadian Urban Transit Association publishes a fact book providing statistics for all of the Ontario specialized public transit services; as of 2015 there were 79 in operation.

 Technology

 The complicated nature of providing paratransit service in accordance with ADA guidelines led to the development of sophisticated software for the industry.

-Intelligent transportation systems technologies, primarily GPS, mobile data terminals, digital mobile radios, and cell phones, and scheduling, dispatching, and call reservation software are now in use increasingly in North America and Europe.
+Intelligent transportation systems technologies are common in North America and Europe.
 Interactive voice response systems and web-based initiatives are the next technology innovation anticipated for paratransit services.

 Advanced analytics is another field being applied to paratransit operations.
 Some companies are beginning to integrate cloud computing models to find operational efficiencies and cost savings for smaller paratransit service providers.